QuantEcon/lecture-jax/lectures/arellano.md

 To the extent that you can, replicate the figures shown above

-- Use the parameter values listed as defaults in `Arellano_Economy`.
+- Use the parameter values listed as defaults in `Arellano`.
 - The time series will of course vary depending on the shock draws.

 ```{exercise-end}